Alexander Haig (physician): Medical community

 Haig's book received a mixed response from the medical community during late 19th and early 20th century.
 Some physicians were influenced by Haig's uric acid theories.
-A physician, J. Cuthbertson Walker claimed in The British Medical Journal that he tried Haig's diet for five and a half years.
+Physician J. Cuthbertson Walker claimed in The British Medical Journal that he tried Haig's diet for five and a half years.
 He stated that the diet had made him "almost wholly free" of severe attacks of migraine and rheumatism.

 Haig received both criticism and praise from many in the medical profession.
 Later reviews disputed his thesis that uric acid was the cause of many different types of disease.
 Haig's uric acid theories were widely cited as a source of debate in medical literature during 1896–1912, especially in the British Medical Journal.
 However, by the 1920s, his theories were considered discredited by the American Medical Association and were rarely mentioned.
 In 1935, Carl Malmberg wrote that "although Haig's theory was no longer accepted in scientific circles it continued to exert an influence on the general public as well as on a number of doctors."

 Haig's book Uric Acid as a Factor in the Causation of Disease went through many editions and was thoroughly expanded and revised.
 A 1898 review in the Journal of the American Medical Association suggested that "to those not familiar with the work the book will be a revelation, not only on account of the undisputed facts which the author produces, but for the forceful manner in which they are arranged."
 A review in the Canadian Journal of Medicine and Surgery supported Haig's research on uric acid and described it as "exceedingly readable".
 It was positively reviewed in The New Orleans Medical and Surgical Journal as an "honoured place in medicine".
 A negative review of the fourth edition in the Brooklyn Medical Journal found Haig's views too extreme.
 For example, the reviewer doubted Haig's assertion that uric acid controls the metabolism and combustion of the body and determines the incidence and course of disease.